 The law schools mentioned in this list are just a few of the institutions that accept GRE General Test scores.
 Law school hopefuls can view a comprehensive list of law schools that accept GRE scores sorted by each US state or country by visiting the ETS GRE website.

 - Analytical Writing.
 This section always appears first in the test.
 It contains one “Analyze an Issue” task and one “Analyze an Argument” task.
-Each task has a 30 minutes allotted time.
+Each task has 30 minutes of the allotted time.

 - Unscored.
 After the Analytical Writing section, an unidentified unscored section that does not count toward the test taker’s score may be added and may appear in any order.
 Questions in the unscored section are being tested for future use or to guarantee that results on new editions of the test are comparable to scores on previous editions.

 - Research.
-In place of the unscored section, an identified research component that does not contribute toward your score may be included.
+In place of the unscored section, the identified research component that does not contribute to your score may be included.
 The research section is always placed at the end of the exam.
 This section’s questions are presented for ETS research purposes.